Enterwell/react-starter/README.md

 This command will start `Storybook` locally and output the address at which the process is running.
 Depending on your system configuration, the address will automatically be opened in a new browser tab.

+If you don't plan to use Storybook you can remove it using `yarn feature:remove storybook`.
+Note that storybook is required for storycap functionality and will be removed if storybook is removed.

 ## Styles

 Each component (whether `component` or `view`) should have its own styles.
 Styles are placed in the same folder as the component file and the style file can be identifier by the `.module.scss` extension.
 The exception to this rule are global styles that apply to the entire application and are located in the `styles` folder.
 Colors that are used in the application are defined the same way as global styles.
 This way, they can be used in several places in the application without having to rewrite them over and over again (this is especially convenient for the main colors of the theme that runs throughout the application).
 It is important to note that not all colors should be extracted into global styles, especially if they will be used only in one place.